 Occupational therapist, entrepreneur

 While providing disability support to two young people, Molly was struck by the lack of age-appropriate clothes available to them.
-With a fellow therapist, Emma, she co-found the JAM adaptive clothing range – named after her young clients, Jack and Maddie.
+With a fellow therapist, Emma Clegg, she co-found the JAM inclusive clothing range – named after her young clients, Jack and Maddie.
 JAM offers a small range of clothes that are designed to be easy for people with disabilities to put on.
-For example, the shirts have magnetic fasteners hidden under false buttons.
-Molly now plans to produce a new line of men’s and women’s shirts and tube socks, with the hope of kitting out more young people in JAM clothes for work and socialising.
+For example, the shirts have magnetic fasteners instead of buttons.
+Molly now plans to produce a new line of men’s and women’s linen shirts and sensory friendly tops, with the hope of kitting out more young people in JAM clothes for work and socialising.